 A designee may pick up a vote by mail ballot for you on Election Day or up to 5 days before an election.
 A designee may only pick up 2 absentee ballots per election (other than his or her own ballot and ballots for members of his or her immediate family).
 Designees must provide the following information to the Supervisor of Elections:

 After you mark your ballot, it must be delivered to the Supervisor of Elections Office, by mail or in person, no later than 7 pm on Election Day.
 Do not return the marked ballot to a polling place.

 You can also track the status of your mail ballot request or mail ballot online by using the Voter Information Search.

-If you returned your vote by mail ballot to your supervisor of elections, but forgot to sign the ballot, your ballot will not count unless you complete and return the Omitted Signature Affidavit for Vote By Mail no later than 5:00 pm on the day before the election.
+If you returned your vote by mail ballot to your supervisor of elections, but forgot to sign the ballot or your signature does not match what is on your voter registration record, your ballot will not count unless you complete and return the Omitted Signature Affidavit for Vote By Mail no later than 5:00 pm on the day before the election.
 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.